opengovsg/postmangovsg-guide/campaign-guide/quick-start/sms/onboard-onto-twilio.md

 <figure><img src="../../../.gitbook/assets/Screenshot 2023-02-03 at 4.44.24 PM.png" alt=""><figcaption></figcaption></figure>

-## Step 3: Receive your confirmation email from the Postman Team.
+## Step 3: Receive your confirmation email from the PostmanSG Team.

 If everything is in order, we will provision an account for you, and send you an email confirmation that your request to set up a Twilio account has been approved.

 ## Step 4: Receive an invitation from Twilio to join the agency account provisioned for you.

-Your account name will be assigned by the Postman team for identification.
+Your account name will be assigned by the PostmanSG team for identification.
 It will not affect your SMS sending, nor will it be reflected in your SenderID.

 ## Step 5: Create your Twilio account.